-Initially priority will be given to young people aged 10-17 who have little or no contact with family members.
+Priority is given to young people aged 10-17 who have little or no contact with family members.
 All Children who are looked after have the right to an Independent Visitor, if they request one and/or it is deemed in their best interest.